 Here are three tips to help you more effectively spot fake retail apps.

-App copycats are becoming more sophisticated, with fraudulent app installs spiking from 16.6 percent in January 2019 to 22.6 percent in June 2019.
+App copycats are becoming more sophisticated, leaning on automation to do a lot of the leg work.
+Interestingly, bot attacks accounted for 62% of fraudulent installs.
 While hackers are getting more clever in deceiving users, anomalies can help identify fakes.
 For example:

-Protecting your customers starts with providing them with legitimate mobile applications distributed via official app stores, as many of them will be seeking them out during busy retail seasons.
-Official applications reduce the risk of fake apps being downloaded.
+Protecting your customers starts with providing them with legitimate mobile applications distributed via official app stores, since many will be seeking them out during busy retail seasons.
+Retailers that completely lack an official mobile app risk a situation where fake apps are staking out that unoccupied territory, and are being found by customers looking for that mobile experience.
 Developers should also regularly check app stores for fake apps, and report any abuses to Google or Apple.

-Finally, developers should provide an additional layer of protection for Android and iOS applications through code hardening and runtime applications self-protection (RASP) to effectively protect mobile applications against cloning and tampering.
-App protection prevents hackers from tampering with applications (including adding malicious functionality and more), repackaging them, and distributing them.
+Finally, developers should provide an additional layer of protection for Android and iOS applications through code hardening and Runtime Application Self-Protection (RASP) to effectively protect mobile applications against cloning and tampering.
+App protection prevents tampering with applications (including adding malicious functionality and more), repackaging them, and distributing them.
 This added security can protect consumers from fraud, and preserve the brand’s reputation.